 Sponsored posts can take many forms.
 The “bad” kind of sponsored posts are those which aren’t aimed at reaching the audience but are merely published for the link to a brand’s website in them.
 This is basically link selling as discussed above.

-A more proper kind of sponsored posts are posts either written by the blogger or by the third party to promote or raise awareness about the third party.
+A more proper kind of sponsored posts are those either written by the blogger or by the third party to promote or raise awareness about the third party.
 This kind of sponsored posts has as a goal to get the third party in front of the blogger’s audience.

 Banners are the typical square or rectangular ads you see on many websites.
-You can sell the directly at a flat rate or work through a network, which will likely pay you based on the amount of views or clicks the ad gets.
+You can sell the directly at a flat rate or work through a network, which will likely pay you based on the number of views or clicks the ad gets.

-Another way to place banner ads on your travel blog is by using Google Adsense, but you should be aware that you’re not likely to make a lot of money with Google Adsense if you’re traffic is low.
+Another way to place banner ads on your travel blog is by using Google Adsense, but you should be aware that you’re not likely to make a lot of money with Google Adsense if your traffic is low.